biow0lf/eve-online-atlas/README.md

 ## Highlights and Features
 * Automatic chat-log parsing and updating once initialized
 * Works in the background and when the tab is not selected
+    * Parallel states too! - Dashboard and Chat Parser can run concurrently
 * Configurable for simultaneous multiple characters in a chat
     * Allows you to add alts to parsing & listening - no need to always run commands from the same character
 * Variety of commands